-My students and I conduct our research collaboratively with other scientists at Wheaton, the Mount Desert Island Biological Laboratory in Bar Harbor, Maine, where I am the Director of the Visiting Scientist Program, and the Marine Biological Laboratory in Woods Hole, Massachusetts.
+My students and I conduct our research collaboratively with other scientists at Wheaton, the Mount Desert Island Biological Laboratory in Bar Harbor, Maine, where I am a visiting scientist and Science Outreach Coordinator, and the Marine Biological Laboratory in Woods Hole, Massachusetts.

 My interests in teaching range from biology to business to the future of life.
 I teach and lecture in all these subjects.
 In addition, I love experimenting with innovative teaching methods.
 This includes employing participatory performance art I call “Molecular Theater” to illustrate complex biological processes, utilizing social media (tweeting and instagramming at @drbobmorris) and appearing on television (such as in MDI Biological Laboratory’s “Science that Matters” segments like this one on WABI in Bangor, Maine) to popularize science for a wider audience.